jonnfrancis/movielandingPage/README.md

 ##### This are just a few of the many dynamic online css and javascript libraries I decided to use. but that is not all that makes BingPot complex. it has a good finish with a good combination of colors but not so much that it becomes overbearing. the colours combine "just right".
 Also with the help of the following libraries I ensured that the smooth icons and the well shaped fonts joined together and left the website looking like a masterpiece.
 * Bootstrap
 * Boxicons

+After seeing all this I am sure you want to know more about this site.
+I know ;) don't worry about it because I am about to break down everything for you.
+Now my webpage is based solely on movies, shows and anime.
+I needed to have access to all these so I looked for an api that had access to all these.